 Step 2: Starting

-Once you have placed the cardboard, place the insert on top of it before sliding it towards the opening.
+Once you have placed the cardboard, place the insert on top before sliding it towards the opening.
 Push the insert as far as it can go into the fireplace.

 Step 3: Angle Girder and Electrical Outlet

-Use an angle grinder to grind the bricks around the existing fireplace so the insert has a stable area to stand on.
+Use an angle grinder to grind the bricks around the existing fireplace so the insert has a stable standing area.

-The insert will have some kind of electrical instrument (air circulation system or fan vent) and you need to provide it with a 110-V electrical outlet.
-You can hire an electrician to install it and it needs to be installed close to the back-read corner.
+The insert will have an electrical instrument (air circulation system or fan vent), and you must provide a 110-V electrical outlet.
+You can hire an electrician to install it, which needs to be installed close to the back-read corner.

 Step 4: Removing any existing gas line (optional)